gamba-dev/gamba_classic/readme.md

 `pip install gamba`

-The source code is available at www.github.com/gamba-dev/gamba
+For the very latest version, the source code is available at www.github.com/gamba-dev/gamba

 ## Documentation
 The documentation for gamba is available at [gamba.dev](https://www.gamba.dev)